Halloween (Bezerker)

 For the record, I’d just like to state, I am not a Devil worshipper.
 Nor am I a Satanist, Luciferian or otherwise.
 I pledge no specific allegiance to Satan, Bel, Baal, Baphomet, Set, or any creepy fuckin’ Owl gods.
 I’m not entirely sure a being of such report exists, nor do I think any of us are.
 At least, I’d like to hope none of us are aware anyway.

-I just like the color orange and think spooky monster stuff is pretty neat.
+Look, I just like the color orange and think spooky monster stuff is pretty neat.
 I enjoy detailed and cartoonish representations of those monsters.
 In particular, I love old Halloween decorations.
-I like hazy blow-molded lights and creased cardboard die-cuts and honey-combed tissue.
-I like plastic Jack O’Lanterns and Ben Cooper masks.
+I like hazy blow-molded lights and creased cardboard die-cuts and honey-combed tissue paper shaped like bats.
+I like plastic Jack O’Lanterns and Ben Cooper masks and whatever the hell that stuff is they make stretchy cobwebs out of.

 I like it when the leaves turn and crunch under the feet.
-I like the sharp sensation of breathing cool autumn air.
-I like harvest foods like apples and corn and man pumpkins with faces carved into them sure look cool.
+I like the sharp sensation of breathing a lungful of cool autumn air.
+I like harvest foods like apples and corn and man, pumpkins with faces carved into them sure look cool.

 Perhaps I am naive.
 Perhaps I’m unwittingly praying to Satan everyday through these activities.
 I’d sure hope not, and would like to go on record as such not being my intention.
 And that’s because that’s just not what Halloween means to me.
 It means the acknowledgment and honoring of death as one season of life gives way to another.
 This is not evil.
 Nature doesn’t understand that concept.
 Nature just is.

-Now, should you go the other way with this and think that yes, Halloween is inherently evil and fuck yeah, that’s exactly why you like it and my declaration of non-allegiance to Satan seriously offends you as a reader, and man doesn’t this seem like some pussy shit over here at Halloween Shindig now, I thought they were down – then shit, I dunno.
+Now, should you go the other way with this concept and think that yes, Halloween is inherently evil and fuck yeah that’s exactly why you like it and my declaration of non-allegiance to Satan seriously offends you as a reader, cause man doesn’t it seem like some pussy ass shit over here at Halloween Shindig right now, I thought they were down – then shit, I dunno.

 I’m not sure what to tell you, in that case.
 If that’s the sort of thing that you and your Master do not particularly appreciate, then I guess I’d apologize.
 But what do you need that for?
 You’re all fuckin evil and shit, right?
 What do you care what I say or think?
 Shut the fuck up, be fuckin evil and get the fuck down on this Hard ‘Til Halloween shit, will ya?!